Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 96:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
-Properly references "Quetzalcoatl", a mythical deity spoken among the Aztecs and Mayans and is often depicted as a Feathered-Serpent dragon-like figure.
+- [Re-made by the original artist] -- Properly references "Quetzalcoatl", a mythical deity spoken among the Aztecs and Mayans and is often depicted as a Feathered-Snake-dragon figure.
 Taking a spin into a more-cybernetic artstyle.

 ship 98:
 - By cyanflower.